electricjones/electricjones.github.io/_posts/2024-01-03-learning-out-loud.md

 author: Michael
 ---

-<b><i>"If we all carry each other, all get stronger."</i></b>
+<b><i>"If we all carry each other, we all get stronger."</i></b>
 {: .article_paragraph }

-I'm not sure where I first heard that quote -- probably for my grandfather like most of the quotes that wring constantly in my mind.
+<i>Note: This is not about the excellent [Learning Out Loud](https://www.youtube.com/watch?v=XV6hClxfeeM) educational framework.</i>
 {: .article_paragraph }

-I have been ruminating the idea of "Learning Out Loud" or "Planning Out Loud" for quite awhile.
-This is not the [Learning Out Loud](https://www.youtube.com/watch?v=XV6hClxfeeM) educational framework.
-And it may be this concept has another, more appropriate, name I have yet to find.
+*Learning Out Loud*, as I define it, is "open sourcing the process of discovering, planning, researching, and learning."
+It is going through the educational adventure transparently and in real time, with highs and lows visible to all.
 {: .article_paragraph }

-"Learning Out Loud" is simply going through the educational process transparently and in real time, highs and lows together.
-{: .article_paragraph }

 This is different then the educational content we are used to.
-We often find -- and I dearly love -- well crafted and polished learning experiences: Strategically designed curriculum, well thought out learning paths, and intentionally curated resources.
+We often use -- and I dearly love -- well crafted and polished learning experiences.
+These include strategically designed curriculum, well thought out learning paths, and intentionally curated resources.
 All of these things have their place.
 Learning out loud is not a concept to supplant or replace these valuable tools.
 {: .article_paragraph }

 Instead learning out loud is intentionally messy.
-How many times have you been learning something -- a new language or programming skill or recipe -- only to fail the first dozen times.
-Even more, I often set my sights on a big and complex concept with seemingly no end.
-Those learning experiences are painful.
-We all know the frustration of floundering in too little or too many resources.
-We all feel the pain going in the wrong direction.
-What we don't often enough get to see while becoming "youtube certified" is that <b>everyone</b> has this experience.
-Everyone gathers their own resources and creates their own map.
-At best we see the end result of that map, after it has been published and polished and edited.
 {: .article_paragraph }

-But the journey has often been more valuable to me then the destination.
-(Shout out to fellow [Knights Radiants](https://en.wikipedia.org/wiki/The_Stormlight_Archive))
+We have all set out to learn some new skill or master some knew bit of knowledge, and gotten lost in too few or too many resources.
+We've all had to forge our own path: cobbling together various books, videos, and experiences.
+We've all been lost.
 {: .article_paragraph }

+But, we never get to see this winding path.
+We only ever seen the end.
+I believe the journey is often more valuable to me then the destination.
+(Shout out to fellow [Knights Radiants](https://en.wikipedia.org/wiki/The_Stormlight_Archive)).
+Learning Out Loud is an attempt to celebrate journey.
+{: .article_paragraph }

+## A Brief Example
+{: .article_subtitle }
-I spent nearly a year using all of my free time to learn about and build Quantum Computing tools and languages.
+I spent a year using all my free time to learn about and build Quantum Computing tools and languages.
 I bounced around from concept to concept, from book to book, and from of sub-discipline to some-discipline.
+I did not know exactly where I wanted to go and couldn't find the perfect curriculum.
+So, I made my own collection of youtube videos, college lectures, books, and tutorials.
+I started a discord server to find others.
+I kept a journal of my work.
+I looked at graduate school requirements and crafted my very own plan.
+{: .article_paragraph }

 In the end, I came to the conclusion that quantum computing (for me) was best a hobby.
 However, all of that ambling and blundering gave me new skills and new knowledge that I use every day.
 {: .article_paragraph }

-And I regret that I never shared that journey.
-That no one else will get to learn from my path, share my resources, and commiserate at the overwhelming choices in self-teaching.
+I regret never sharing that journey, and I wish I had been able to see others have the same journey.
+I could not have been alone.
 {: .article_paragraph }

+## A Framework
+{: .article_subtitle }
-So that is what Learning Out Loud means to me.
-It is openly documenting the learning process, sharing resources along the way, and presenting the side-steps not as mistakes but as crucial steps long the path.
+Learning Out Loud is openly documenting the learning process, sharing resources along the way, and presenting the side-steps not as mistakes, but as crucial steps long the path.
+You DO end with a list of resources, a path, and notes about the topic.
+But you also experience the joys, pains, and branching paths in real time.
 {: .article_paragraph }

-You DO end with a list of resources, guidance on how to get from one place to the other, and notes about the topic.
-But you also get to someone else working through the same problem.
-You get to learn in real time from their mistakes.
-Beyond that, it has a lot of value to the person learning out loud.
+Note that this framework itself is a work-in-progress.
+I am "Learning Out Loud" what it means to "Learn Out Loud".
 {: .article_paragraph }

-So, what follows is a short framework  with justifications and benefits.
-This is an ongoing work in progress.
-Just like dog-fooding your own software, I am Learning Out Loud while I learn to Learn Out Loud.
-{: .article_paragraph }

 ## Benefits
 {: .article_subtitle }
-<b>To the Learner</b> have been discussed, but let's formalize it a bit.
+<b>Benefits to the Learner</b> have been discussed, but let's formalize it a bit.
 {: .article_paragraph }

 1. A large collection of resources that may not have otherwise been collected
 2. An example of a path through the learning forest
 3. A genuine picture of the struggle of learning the concept
 4. Potentially active feedback in the learning process

-<b>To the Teacher</b> are also interesting.
-We know best what we can teach.
-By including synthesis and presentation in our own learning experience, we solidify what we are learning.
-We also get to challenge our understanding and have others provide us feedback.
-And, then, there's the satisfaction of helping others.
+5. A "tech tree" of different paths one can take and different "regions" of the discipline

+<b>Benefits to the Teacher</b> are also interesting.
 {: .article_paragraph }

-## The Beginnings of a Framework
+1. You learn best what you teach.
+Synthesizing your learning helps cement the knowledge
+2. You can have active feedback from the community
+3. Journaling has been shown to be cathartic and thereputic
+4. There is extra motivation to keep going
+5. It forces you to think more formally and intentionally about your path {: .article_paragraph }

+### Quality
 {: .article_subtitle }
-These are my initial thoughts on learning out loud in general.
-They are currently disorganized.
-That's part of the process.
-{: .article_paragraph }

-### Distinctions of Learning Out Loud
-{: .article_subtitle }
-I am not proposing a "stream of conciousness" or "complaint" journal.
-Both of those have their place, but Learning Out Loud is different.
-The <b>intent</b> is still to produce high quality resources for others to use.
-The main differences between conventional learning material and Learning Out Loud are:
-{: .article_paragraph }

-- Learning Out Loud is developed in real time.
-The "teacher" does not know how the journey will end.
-- Learning Out Loud explicitly includes some casual component with which others can engage (a journal or such)
-- Learning Out Loud focuses on exploration over prescription.
-It's more like drawing a map as you make it, with winding branches and paths.
-The learner can follow those in the same or different order.

-BOTH are produced to the highest quality.
-(With the exception maybe of a journal) Learning Out Loud Lessons and resources are edited, coherent, and polished.
-{: .article_paragraph }

-The individual "chapters" are clean while the overall "plot" is still being decided.
-{: .article_paragraph }
+Learning Out Loud is about open sourcing the messy journey of discover, but NOT about sharing messy work.
+The articles you write, the collections you present, the journal you keep should be of high quality.
+They should be edited, structured, and clear.
+The journal can be more "stream of conciousness" but the rest should be useful for others to follow your path.

 ### The Components for Learning Out Loud
 {: .article_subtitle }

-- <b>Resource Library</b>: Learning on your own means collecting lots of articles, videos, books, etc. The resource library is where you share what you have found.
-But not as a page of ugly links.
+- <b>Resource Library</b>: A collection of the articles, books, videos, etc that you use.
+Not just a dump of links.
 Share your notes, reviews, and summaries.
 Draw connections between the resources.
 Present them with excellence.
 - <b>Lessons / Tutorials</b>: Once you have a good understanding of a concept, solidify it into some teaching material.
 Maybe a video or blog series, or tutorial.
 - <b>Journal</b>: This is the less formal component where you more casually share your feelings and revelations in the learning process.
 - <b>Live Streams / Chats</b>: An opportunity to engage with other learners.